jairgs/jairgs.github.io/_portfolio/spatial-recommender.md

 Census-Survey Fusion: Careful matching of sparse and dense datasets can yield actionable predictions at national scale.

+**Scalability**
-Scalability: Containerization and modular architecture facilitate cross-industry deployment.
+Containerization and modular architecture facilitate cross-industry deployment.

+**Next Steps**
-Next Steps: Integrating real-time foot traffic and POS data for continuous optimization.
+Integrating real-time foot traffic and POS data for continuous optimization.
 Add layers and more interactive customization.